AdaCore/ada-spark-rfcs/features/rfc-import-array-from-address.md

 The attribute could have been provided on arrays, and return an anonymous access type instead.
 To some respect, not presuming the type of the object and not requiring the creation of an explicit access type, might be better.
-However, this requires performing all accessinility checks that don't really make sense when addressing external memory.
+However, this requires performing all accessibility checks that don't really make sense when addressing external memory.
 It's most likely that these checks will need to be disabled anyway.
 Note that if accessibilty checks are required, it is still possible to create a local array mapped to an address instead: